Model Validation Using Mutated Training Labels: An Exploratory Study: Introduction

 \section{Introduction}

-Model validation evaluates model performance as well as the match between data and learner.
-Insufficient model validation may threaten the effectiveness and robustness of machine learning applications.

-In applied machine learning, out-of-sample validation is widely used to empirically validate models and reduce the threat of either overfitting or underfitting.
-It uses test data different from the training data to approximate unseen data.
-However, out-of-sample validation has the following limitations: 1) the validation or test samples may be insufficiently representative of the underlying unknown data distribution; 2) the samples are typically randomly selected from the collected data, and may therefore have similar bias as in the training data, leading to an inflated validation score; 3) model optimisation, based on a fixed set of samples, may lead to overfitting to these samples~\cite{werpachowski2019detecting}.
+Out-of-sample validation (such as test accuracy) is arguably the most popular approach adopted by researchers and developers for empirically validating models in applied machine learning.
+It uses data different from the training data to approximate future unseen data.
+However, out-of-sample validation is widely acknowledged to have limitations: 1) the sample set may be too small to represent the data distribution; 2) the accuracy can have a large variance across different runs~\citep{pham2020problems}; 3) the samples are typically randomly selected from the collected data, and may therefore have similar bias as in the training data, leading to an inflated validation score~\citep{piironen2017comparison,gronau2019limitations}; 4) excessive reuse of a fixed set of samples can lead to overfitting even if the samples are held out and not used in the training process~\citep{feldman2019advantages}.

-Previous work has shown that cross-validation may lead to the selection of overly complex models~\cite{piironen2017comparison,gronau2019limitations}.
-The reliability of cross-validation depends largely on data quality and data sampling~\cite{Keevers2019}.

-In statistical machine learning, Vapnik-Chervonenkis (VC) dimension~\cite{shawe1998structural} and Rademacher complexity~\cite{mohri2009rademacher} have been used to measure the complexity of a model's hypothesis space.
-Both are theoretical tools that define generalisation error upper bounds.
-Although these bounds may help model validation, they can be loose and difficult to compute~\cite{rosenberg2007rademacher}.

-Recently, experimental results from a number of papers have challenged traditional model complexity measurements.
-Zhang et al.~\cite{zhang2016understanding} found that deep hypothesis spaces can be large enough to memorise random labels.
-They discussed the limitations of Rademacher complexity in explaining the generalisation ability of large neural networks, and called for new measurements.
-Arpit et al.~\cite{arpit2017closer} found that one reason for these limitations is that deep learning models that are large enough to memorise tend to learn patterns before they start to memorise.
-Their results reveal the importance of judging the circumstances under which models memorise.
-Frankle and Carbin~\cite{frankle2018lottery} found that dense and randomly-initialised neural networks contain subnetworks (``winning tickets'') with comparable test accuracy to the original network, indicating that large networks might explicitly contain simpler representations.